BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ![Fig. 6.6: NLP services map](images/NLP_Services_Map.png)

 When developing an AI application with NLP facilities, you very rarely build basic NLP *building blocks* from scratch.
-Class libraries with powerful and well-established building blocks for tokenization, sentence splitting, PoS tagging, parsing etc. exist and can  be integrated into your application.
+Class libraries with powerful and well-established building blocks for BoW model, tf-idf, n-gram, tokenization, sentence splitting, PoS tagging, parsing etc. exist and can  be integrated into your application.
 Additionally, *language resources* like dictionaries may be used.

 When building complex custom NLP applications, the use of an NLP framework is recommended.
-They usually follow a pipelining approach allowing to plug in off-the-shelf NLP building blocks.
+They usually follow a pipeline approach allowing to plug in off-the-shelf NLP building blocks.
 NLP frameworks are powerful and highly customizable.
 However, they require a certain level of expertise, both on NLP concepts as described above as well as framework-specifics.

 For a number of NLP tasks, entire solutions may be integrated into an AI application as a web service.
 Examples are translation services, voice-to-text transformation services, named entity recognition, sentiment analysis etc.
-Including an NLP service is, of course, the easiest and least effort solution.
-However, you should check licenses, performance and availability issues involved.
+Including an NLP web service is, of course, the easiest and least effort solution.
+However, you should check licenses, performance, privacy and availability issues involved.

 ## NLP Product Map

-Fig. 6.7 shows the NLP product map; see the appendix for more details.
+Fig. 6.7 shows the NLP product map.

 {width=75%}
 ![Fig. 6.7: NLP product map](images/NLP_Product_Map.png)